RubeRad/asprsteach/README.md

 it's generally very near the center, but for a cropped image, it could be anywhere.)

-The three lines that intersect at the Principal Point, divide the triangle into three smaller triangles.
-The sum of the 3 angles around the Principal Point is 360 degrees; and the tips of the triangles are 120 degrees each.
-But if we step away from the film along a perpendicular line above the Principal Point, those three triangles elevate to become three faces of a pyramid, and the sum of the three angles decreases.

-At just the right the pyramid faces have 90 degrees each.
-This right pyramid is called the *Perspective Pyramid*, and its height is the camera's *Focal Length*.
+The three lines that intersect at the Principal Point appear to be in the same flat image plane as the Vanishing Point Triangle, separated by 120 degrees each.
+But that's only because we are viewing the focal plane from directly above.
+If we look from the side, we can see that these lines actually form what is known as the Perspective Pyramid.

+The lines meet at an apex directly above the Principal Point.
+How far above?
+Not so far that the angles at the apex are small and pointy; not so close to the focal plane that the angles are near 120 degrees.
+There is a just-right height at which all three faces are right triangles.
+That height is the Focal Length.

-A shorter Focal Length means the camera has a wide field of view, parallel lines are more convergent, Vanishing Points are closer in, so the base of the Perspective Pyramid is smaller (to go with that shorter Focal Length).
+A shorter Focal Length means the camera has a wide field of view.
 This is also known as *zooming out*.

+When shortening the focal length, parallel lines become *more* convergent, so Vanishing Points are closer in, and the base of the Perspective Pyramid is smaller (to go with that shorter Focal Length).

 Increasing the Focal Length, or *zooming in*, narrows the field of view, and makes ground-parallel lines appear closer to parallel in perspective, which pushes the Vanishing Points out and makes the Perspective Pyramid bigger.

+Here's another view of zooming in, just looking at the Picture.
+In addition to the apparent size increasing, we can see the lines getting more parallel, and imagine those Vanishing Points would be pushed way further out for a larger Pyramid (with a taller focal length)

+And then zooming out, the object appears smaller, and the lines grow so convergent it looks more distorted.

+If you are zoomed out with a short focal length and the scene looks really small, another way to make the scene bigger instead of zooming in, is to move the camera closer.
+But you can see that close range, combined with the short focal length, results in a really distorted perspective.

+We can zoom in a little bit, to make it look bigger, and then move out a little bit, to make it smaller, and repeat in alternating steps.

+Or, starting from long range and long focal length, we could carefully decrease both simultaneously.
+This is the camera effect that Alfred Hitchcock invented to express dizziness in his masterpiece *Vertigo*.

 So far, we have been looking at the house in *3 point perspective*, which is called that because all three ground directions converge to